-Most investors gain exposure to bonds via funds run by an experienced portfolio manager.
+Most investors get exposure to bonds through funds run by an experienced portfolio manager.
 There are several different types of bond fund:

 - Corporate bond funds – focus on higher-quality, investment grade corporate bonds.
-These bonds have a relatively low risk of default and are more likely to meet their payment obligations.
+These bonds have a lower risk of default and are more likely to be able to repay their debts.
 They tend to offer lower yields as a result.

 - High yield bond funds – invest in bonds paying higher levels of income.
-This compensates investors for the greater level of risk taken, as these bonds are issued by companies with a greater chance of defaulting on their debts.
+This compensates investors for the extra risk taken, because these bonds are issued by companies that are less likely to be able to pay off their debts.

-- Strategic bond funds – have the freedom to invest across the fixed-interest spectrum, including government, corporate and high-yield bonds, as well as some flexibility to invest overseas.
-Some focus more on income generation, while others are more concerned with capital growth or sheltering capital.
+- Strategic bond funds – have the freedom to invest across the bond markets, including government, corporate and high-yield bonds.
+They also have some flexibility to invest overseas.
+Some focus more on paying a high income.
+Others focus more on growing or sheltering investors' wealth.

-- Global bond funds – as well as investing in government and corporate bonds issued globally, these funds can hold bonds denominated in currencies other than sterling.
-This means they can have significant exposure to foreign currencies.
-Similar to strategic bond funds, their objectives will vary from fund to fund.
+- Global bond funds – invest in government and corporate bonds issued globally.
+They also hold bonds denominated in currencies other than sterling.
+This means they might have a lot of exposure to foreign currencies.
+Similar to strategic bond funds, their objectives vary from fund to fund.

-- Gilt and index-linked funds – predominantly invest in bonds issued by the UK government.
+- Gilt and index-linked funds – mainly invest in bonds issued by the UK government.
 Index-linked bonds typically increase any income paid and the capital repaid at redemption annually in line with inflation.

 Our view on the Fixed Interest sector

-Bond funds have historically appealed to income-seeking investors, given the fixed level of interest they pay.
-They are typically viewed as ‘lower risk’ than investing in a company’s shares.
-This means they can help limit some of the volatility normally associated with pure stock market investing.
+They're often viewed as ‘lower risk’ than investing in a company’s shares.
+This means they can help limit some of the volatility that normally comes with investing purely in the stock market.

 We believe bonds can play a part in a diversified portfolio.
-However, in recent years a number of risks have built up that investors should be aware of.
+But in recent years a number of risks have built up that investors should be aware of.

 Bond markets have performed well for several years.
-At the same time, yields have fallen to the point where the scope for significant further gains is limited and the income on offer has reduced materially.
-There is little potential reward on offer for assuming the risks of lending to companies and governments, and there is plenty of scope for yields to rise and prices to fall.
-This exposes investors to potentially wider swings in the value of their capital than they have become accustomed to in recent years and increases the potential for losses.
+At the same time, yields have fallen.
+So the scope for significant further gains is limited and the income on offer has reduced.
+There's lower potential reward on offer for taking on the risks of lending to companies and governments.
+And there's more room for yields to rise and prices to fall.
+This means investors could see more volatility in this area of the market than they've been used to in recent years.
+It increases the potential for losses.

-The main risks to bond investors are a faster than expected rise in inflation or interest rates (interest rate risk), a deterioration in economic growth that causes companies to struggle to service their debts (default risk), or a broad sell-off across the market that makes it difficult to sell bonds at a reasonable price (liquidity risk).
+The main risks to bond investors are a faster-than-expected rise in inflation or interest rates (interest rate risk), a slowdown in economic growth that makes it harder for companies to pay their debts (default risk), or a broad sell-off across the market that makes it difficult to sell bonds at a reasonable price (liquidity risk).